 SIGNATURES

-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report Quarterly Report on Form 10-Q to be signed on its behalf by the undersigned thereunto duly authorized.

 THE JOINT CORP.